hipe/tmx/lib/skylab/brazen/doc/issues/031-the-retrieve-narrative.md

 may occur.

-2) in a long-running process with perhaps multiple silos querying the same datastore, it may be impractical (or just too much code bloat) to model this as having one collection controller per query.
+2) in a long-running process with perhaps multiple silos querying the same collection, it may be impractical (or just too much code bloat) to model this as having one collection controller per query.

 (were there ever to come a time that we did indeed want a collection